The filter()

 – condition you wanted to apply to filter the df.

-If you have row names on the data frame and wanted to filter rows by row name in R data frame, use the below approach.
-By default row names are the incremental sequence numbers assigned at the time of the creation of the R data frame.
-R also provides a way to assign custom row names while creating the data frame or setting row names on the existing one by using rownames()
+If you have row names on the data frame and want to filter rows by row name in R data frame, use the below approach.
+By default, row names in an R data frame are incremental sequence numbers assigned at creation.
+You can also assign custom row names during the creation of the data frame or by using the rownames()

 function.